 ‘A Message in the Halloween Decorations’ and Other Poetry by Damian Robin The Society February 26, 2014 Poetry 1 Comment A Message in the Halloween Decorations (Based on a True Story) Compressed and clandestine, the Chinese script small, The paper slip’s flimsy “Will it get out at all?”
 He’s hidden it under a base plastic tray In Halloween décor, some Westerners display.
 Will anyone find it and what will they say?
 “It’s a hoax, a bad joke, go throw it away.”
 He’s scared of these thoughts as they ice up his head, “Will a guard find the pen?” still packs him with dread.
 He’s locked to a workload he cannot not do, Keyed to more workers, a forced-work-fed crew, For when this run’s finished a million or ten, Another one’s started, they’ll still be worked then.
 In One Dimension For Annie and Richard Hollis Round a planet far from home, Fists of pain are rife; Their clasps confine, a double dome Bent on stifling life.
 The squeezing hands have base, palm lines Whose baselines fall and fall As universal growth shows signs That crack each knuckle’s ball.
 One new face fills every place – Brightens every scene – The fingers split!
 Show slits of space Where stars fit in between!
 Cosmic culture bursts and cleaves!
 The past’s grip drowns in sky!
 Roots grow staves!
 Old time leaves!
 Notes cascade and fly!
 Full orchestras blare!
 It’s the very last page!
 All instruments make song!
 A blasting, crash-end-oh-ing coming-of-age – “Dafa!”
 “Falun Gong!”
 Damian Robin is a writer and poet living in England.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response James Ph.
 Kotsbar February 26, 2014 DOLLAR STORES — James Ph.
 Kotsybar Baubles assembled by suicidal workers somewhere in China.
 Reply Herbert de Bray February 27, 2014 Just searching resources for my poetry…I am writing in the classical style and wander over to contemporary styles on occasion Reply Herbert de Bray February 27, 2014 Just searching resources for my poetry…I am writing in the classical style and wander over to contemporary styles on occasion Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.